-Having to say goodbye
+Having to say goodbye (the hardest thing about Foster Care?)

 Being a ‘public parent’ can be difficult and the department decision-making process can be frustrating.
 Handling behaviours you might not have encountered before, navigating impacts on your biological children, and engaging with birth parents are all unique and potentially very real challenges that can put people off pursuing Foster Care.